Phillip-a-richmond/GenomeAnalysisModule/README.md

 # Introduction to Genomic Analysis Workshop Series
-> This is the website for the Genomic Analysis Workshop Series hosted by UBC Advanced Research Computing (ARC), Compute Canada's WestGrid division, and BC Children's Hospital Evidence 2 Innovation Consortium.
-Our mission is to teach genomic analysis and connect compute resources to researchers at UBC and across Canada.
+> This course is intended for Canadian researchers interested in learning the basic steps of genomic analysis using high performance computing.
+Using the computing resources of Compute Canada, specifically the WestGrid region, participants will work through practical exercises in the workshop sessions and receive a certificate of completion at the end of the series.
+The workshop series is sponsored by WestGrid, Compute Canada, UBC Advanced Research Computing, and BC Children's Hospital Evidence2Innovation Consortium.

 ---

 ## General Course Information & Prerequisites
+### Registering for the course
+Please register for the course using our EventBrite Link [here](https://www.eventbrite.ca/e/introduction-to-genomic-analysis-workshop-series-registration-33475860199)

 ### Course Format